The Saskatchewan Liquor and Gaming Authority provides guidance and support to various social responsibility initiatives.

 The Please Bring Your I.D. program was launched in 1999, and updated in late 2001, to reflect the launch of new mandatory photo driver's licences in the province.

 Check 25 is an in-store identification program that assists SLGA liquor stores and franchises in preventing minors from purchasing alcohol.
 The program requires anyone who appears to be under the age of 25 years to show either a photo identification, with a birth date, or three other pieces of identification, at least one of which must have a birth date.
-While staff working in SLGA stores and franchises have always asked for identification from customers who appear to be under the legal drinking age of 19, this program improves efforts to prevent minors from accessing alcohol, by increasing the number of people who are asked for identification.
+While staff working in SLGA stores and private retailers have always asked for identification from customers who appear to be under the legal drinking age of 19, this program improves efforts to prevent minors from accessing alcohol, by increasing the number of people who are asked for identification.

 Serve It Right Saskatchewan and Door Staff Workshops